Crawling is a major milestone that signifies the start of your baby’s future mobility!

 6. Stay Barefoot

-Making sure your baby is barefoot when they are learning to crawl means that they can get a better feel of the surfaces beneath them when they push up in the plank position or propel themselves across the floor in a belly crawl.
+When learning to crawl, being barefoot allows your baby to better feel the surfaces beneath them when they push up in the plank position or propel themselves across the floor in a belly crawl.

 7. Baby Yoga

-If your baby is not keen on tummy time this is a great complementary way for them to develop those all-important upper body muscles.
+If your baby is not keen on tummy time, baby yoga exercises are a great complementary way for them to develop those all-important upper body muscles whilst being lots of fun for both you and baby/.

 8. Practice Sitting